hrgdavor/jscadui/apps/jscad-web/online.editor.md

 - edit the file, save the changes, jscad.app will automatically re-run the script

 A chromium based browser is required, as other browser do not allow JS to see changes to the file.
+Firefox plays dumb and will indefinitely give the initial file version, even after it changes on your drive.

 ## Enthusiast: a multifile project